octallium/golang-handbook/docs/basic/slice.md

     code/basic/

-For our program create a new folder '11_array'
+For our program create a new folder '12_slice'

     code/basic/12_slice/

-And lets create a file 'array.go' in it, finally the structure would look like this:
+And lets create a file 'slice.go' in it, finally the structure would look like this:

     code/basic/12_slice/slice.go